Positive vs Negative Credit Score: What We Can Learn From Our Credit Scores

 FICO puts 35% weight on your Payment history, 30% percent on your total debts, 15% on the length of your credit history and 10% on your credit mix.
 The other 10% refers to your new credit, which includes credit inquiries.

-Vantage Score 3.0 (designed by Equifax) includes your financial activity for the past 2 years as well as your recurring bills such as rent, water and utilities in the calculation of your score.
+Vantage Score 3.0 (designed by Equifax) includes your financial activity for the past 2 years.
+It also includes your recurring bills such as rent, water and utilities in the calculation of your score.
 The score ranges may also vary depending on the Vantage Score version the lender uses.
-The Payment history – accounts for 40%, 21% goes to the age and type of your credit, and 20% for the utilization rate or the percent of your credit limit that you used up.
+The Payment history accounts for 40%.
+From this 21% is based on the age and type of your credit.
+Lastly, 20% is influenced by the utilization rate or the percent of your credit limit that you have used up.
 The total balances or debt you have accounts for 11% of your score, 5% on your recent credit inquiries and another 3% on your available credit.